world-direct-cms/healthcheck/README.md

 composer req worlddirect/healthcheck
 ```
 > **ATTENTION:** You need to configure the **"secret"** in order for the healthcheck to work.
 See [Extension configuration](#extension-configuration) for details.

+## Versions and branches
+The `master` branch contains the latest version comnpatible with TYPO3 V11 and TYPO3 V12.
+There is a `feature-v10` branch, which contains a backport of the extension to be comnpatible with TYPO3 V10.
+It misses some configuration options and new features of PHP (like Enums).
+It was made quick and dirty, just to have a healthcheck for older TYPO3 V10 installations as well.
+There will not be any updates to this branch, after upgrading all projects to v11 or v12 or ...

+The TYPO3 V10 version will be a "0.xx.xx".
+The current versions for TYPO3 V11 and V12 have the version numbering "1.xx.xx".

 ## Accessing the healthcheck
 The **Healthcheck** uses a Middleware to render the output.
 In order for the Middleware to know that a possible healthcheck needs to be rendered, we use the extension configuration settings **pathSegment** and **secret** (as well as the output type).